 In response to the murders of George Floyd, Ahmaud Arbery, Breonna Taylor, and too many others, Black IBMers, in their pain, frustration, and exhaustion, had a moment of clarity.
-They had a vision of an America without social unrest – a vision of using technology to help combat systemic racism.
+They had a vision of a world without social injustice – a vision of using technology to combat systemic racism.

 Hear the background on this initiative in the podcast (35:00)

 With a focus on Police & Judicial Reform and Accountability, Diverse Representation, and Policy & Legislation Reform, we are forming open source projects to help combat racism and promote racial justice.
 We are inviting people across the globe to channel their frustrations about systemic racism in a tangible and authentic way by getting involved with these projects and making an impact in communities.

 The open source projects are now available with solution starters, which contain resources to help you learn about the projects and how you can start building, evolving, and leveraging the technology.

 From traffic stops and arrests to sentencing and parole decisions, use technology to better analyze real-world data, provide insights, and make recommendations that will drive racial equality and reform across criminal justice and public safety.